A Foodcentric Life

 Recipe Ingredients

-• Cooking fat: use extra-virgin olive oil or butter.
+• Cooking fat: extra-virgin olive oil or butter.
 The combination of the two is nice.
-What not to use?
-Vegetable oil.
-It's terrible for you.
-Toss it.

-• Cheeses: for speed use pre-grated mozzarella cheese, or grate your own fresh mozzarella.
-For the Parmesan, get a chunk of the real deal and grate a little fresh, or get a container of fresh grated.
+• Cheeses: for speed use pre-grated or shredded mozzarella cheese.
+For the Parmesan cheese, get a chunk of the real deal and grate it fresh, or get a container of fresh grated.
 Not the powdered stuff.
-Grated.
-Another option, use an Italian cheese blend.
+You can use fresh mozzarella but it is harder to grate as it's very soft.

-• Herbs: fresh chopped oregano or parsley (optional)
+• Herbs: fresh chopped basil, oregano, or parsley for garnish and flavor.

 Recipe Instructions